-- a an EU Member State; - b a country with which Ireland has a double tax treaty; - c a country that has ratified the Joint Council of Europe/OECD Convention on Mutual Administrative Assistance in Tax Matters; or - d a non-treaty country and where the company is owned directly or indirectly by a qualifying quoted company.
+- 1. an EU Member State (other than Ireland); - 2. a country with which Ireland has a double tax treaty; - 3. a country that has ratified the Joint Council of Europe/OECD Convention on Mutual Administrative Assistance in Tax Matters; or - 4. a non-treaty country and where the company is owned directly or indirectly by a qualifying quoted company.